Download our FREE smartphone app today!

 Before joining Harris Academy Orpington, he taught as a Head of Department in Bristol before returning to where he trained.
 Together with all teachers within the Geography department, Mr Smith is a passionate teacher who strives for all the pupils at the Academy to achieve the best of their ability.

-Miss Amy Collins, Head of Sixth Form and Social Sciences
+Mrs Amy Harrison, Head of Sixth Form and Social Sciences

 After leaving university she was inspired to work with children having worked at a drug and alcohol service in Brixton, to make a positive difference.